covcom/205CDE/12 Bootstrap/README.md

 # Bootstrap framework

 CSS3 introduced media query technique to check browser properties such as window size or orientation.
-Using media queries, one can build webisits suitable to be viewed using different browswers on differnt platforms.
-In other words, the goal is to build responsive websites, i.e. sites that scale well when viewed by various devices such as dekstop and mobile devices.
+Using media queries, one can build websites suitable to be viewed using different browsers on different platforms.
+In other words, the goal is to build responsive websites, i.e. sites that scale well when viewed by various devices such as desktop and mobile devices.

 ![](http://www.w3schools.com/css/rwd_desktop.png)

 ![](http://www.w3schools.com/css/rwd_phone.png)

-Bootstrap is a popular front-end framework (HTML, CSS, and JS)that provides responsiveness -- it simplifies the design of a web site and makes it much easier to create sites that are responsive.
+Bootstrap is a popular front-end framework (HTML, CSS, and JS)that provides responsiveness -- it simplifies the design of a website and makes it much easier to create sites that are responsive.

 ## Bootstrap CSS